Fairleigh Dickinson University Scholarships (2025–2026) | Automatic, Competitive & Honors Aid

 What makes these scholarships competitive?

-They are limited in number, require essays or recommendations, and may be tied to specific majors or high schools.
-Unlike automatic merit, not every admitted student is considered.
+They are limited in number, require essays, recommendations, and/or interviews, and may be restricted to specific majors or schools.
+Not all admitted students are eligible or considered automatically.

 Can I stack these with automatic merit?

-In most cases, yes—though FDU may adjust packages so that total aid does not exceed the Cost of Attendance.
+In most cases, yes—though the total of all aid cannot exceed Cost of Attendance.

 Do I need to apply separately?